MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 Both the previous section and this section were more focused on model parameters.
 The following sections will instead focus on what `Prompt Engineering` techniques we can use to extract named entities.

 ## Technique #3 - Use clear instructions
-Next step is to use `clear` instructions to the agent normally:
+The next step is to use `clear` instructions to the agent normally:
 * `System` prompt is used for instructions
-* `User` prompt to provided context and data
+* `User` prompt to provide context and data
 * (`Assistant`) prompt to provide examples

 Starting with a prompt like the below:
 {{< highlight markdown "linenos=inline, style=monokai" >}}

 System:
-You are a food AI assistant that is an expert in natural language processing and especially name entity recognition.
+You are a food AI assistant who is an expert in natural language processing and especially name entity recognition.

 User:
-Extract all food related entities from the recipe below in backticks:
+Extract all food-related entities from the recipe below in backticks:
 ```{recipe}```
 ...
 {{< / highlight >}}